 An explainer video is a 60 to 90 second marketing video meant to showcase a product’s lifestyle advantages.
 Sure, these videos are ideal for strengthening brand personality, but how?

-In this post, we’re going to examine the basics of the medium, and what personal branding trends are influencing explainer videos in 2018.
+In this post, we’re going to examine the basics of the medium, and what personal branding trends are influencing explainer videos.

 Alright, let’s get started!

 Watch: The Top Explainer Video Trends for Your Brand

 When it comes to a product or service, a customer wants to know how will this improve the efficiency of my work, and the comfort of my life

 For brands, the goal of an advertising campaign is to generate awareness, encourage client engagement and increase conversions.
 To accomplish this, a brand must identify a customer’s pain points.